HP-IL Resource Page

 http://www.fortitudine.com/~coryc/html/hpil.html An overview of HP-IL

-http://www.hp41.org/HPIL.cfm Extensive HP-IL documentation, including detailled HP-IL specifications
+http://www.hp41.org/HPIL.cfm Extensive HP-IL documentation, including detailed HP-IL specifications

 http://www.hp-collection.org/hpil.html Collection of HP-IL devices and interfaces